Gissio/radpro/docs/devices/Bosean FS-600, FS-1000/install.md

 Now, download the latest `radpro-flashtool` from the [Rad Pro releases](https://github.com/Gissio/radpro/releases).

-* To install from Windows, start the `install-bosean-[device].bat` script.
+* To install from Windows, start the `flash-bosean-[device].bat` script.
-* To install from macOS or Linux, start the `install-bosean-[device].sh` script.
+* To install from macOS or Linux, start the `flash-bosean-[device].sh` script.

 `[device]` is the type of your device: `fs600` or `fs1000`.

 The installation will automatically create a backup of the original firmware in the `backup` folder, so you can recover your device if something goes wrong.
 Make sure you keep the backups safe, so you can always return to the original firmware.
-To flash a backup, open a terminal and start the `install-bosean-[device]` script with the path to the backup file as argument.
+To flash a backup, open a terminal and start the `flash-bosean-[device]` script with the path to the backup file as argument.

 To enable USB data communications under Windows, install the [CH340 driver](https://www.catalog.update.microsoft.com/Search.aspx?q=USB%5CVID_1A86%26PID_7523).